 Lockers - Each student has a locker to ensure the safety of her belongings.
-It is a school rule that lockers are shut and locked with a padlock.
+It is a school rule that lockers are shut and locked.
 Failure to do this may lead to access to a locker being withdrawn.

 Money - Large amounts of money should not be brought to school.
 If this is necessary, students should take it to Reception for safe keeping during the day.
-Students should not bring MP3 Players, digital cameras etc. into school.